Chapter 4. Adding specifications to 3scale

 3scale offers a framework to create interactive documentation for your API.

-With OpenAPI Specification (OAS) 2.0 (based on the OpenAPI Specification (OAS)) you will have a functional documentation for your API, which will help your developers explore, test and integrate with your API.
+With OpenAPI Specification (OAS), you have functional documentation for your API, which will help your developers explore, test and integrate with your API.

 When you add a new service spec, you will have to provide: